Here's everything you need to know about debt consolidation plans in Singapore and how they can help you pay off multiple unsecured debts.

 |Interest rate||26% p.a.

 These figures have been simplified for illustrative purposes.
 Actual figures may vary depending on your situation and the bank's rates.

-With a DCP, Jonathan pays only S$637.31 per month for his combined debts.
-If he can pay this monthly amount on time, he can be free from all these loans in 8 years and save thousands of dollars on interest payments.
+With a DCP, Jonathan's monthly repayments become more manageable.
+If he can pay this monthly amount on time, he can be free from all these loans in 8 years and save over S$60,000 on interest payments alone.

 Generally, banks will lend you a DCP amount equivalent to the total outstanding balance you owe, including any other fees or charges you accrued, as written in your statement of accounts.